testcontainers/testcontainers-rs/CONTRIBUTING.md

 ## Git hooks

-While developing, please make sure that your code is formatted using `cargo-fmt`.
+While developing, please make sure that your code is formatted using `dprint fmt`.
 You can easily do that by using the pre-defined `git` hooks:

 ```bash
 git config core.hookspath .githooks
 ```